Think like a software tester.

 *************************************Dictionary:

 Pareto principle (also known as the 80-20 rule) The Pareto Principle was re-introduced in 1941 by Joseph M. Juran.
-In his law, he enfolds the theory that 80% of the effects comes from 20% of the causes.
+In his law, he unfolds the theory that 80% of the effects comes from 20% of the causes.
 When we apply the principle to testing, this means that 20% of the modules contribute 80% of the errors.
 Starting from this law, most testers derive their test strategy.

-closed question: question that provides a set of answers from which the respondent must choose.
+closed question: a question that provides a set of answers from which the respondent must choose.
 Multiple choice questions are closed questions.[businessdictionary.com]

 • A statement is a sentence that is either true or false – but not both.